-The Christmas festivities of 1916 having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion - with Private Abbott once more among its ranks - would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.
+The Christmas festivities of 1916 having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.

-The unit there entrained for the small town of Corbie where it thereupon took over billets which it had already occupied for a short period only two months before.
+From Airaines only days later, the unit then entrained from there for the small town of Corbie where it thereupon was to take over billets which it had already occupied for a short period only two months before.
 Days later again the unit continued its progress back up to the forward area and to...active service.

-That recent six-week Christmas respite spent far to the rear by then a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches of the Western Front by that date and had incurred their first casualties - and fatality - of 1917.
+The Christmas respite of 1916 by then a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatalities - of 1917.

-It was now the beginning of the winter period.
+When the Newfoundland unit returned to...active service...towards the end of that January of 1917, it was the beginning of the winter period.
 As had been and was to be the case of all the winter periods of the Great War - that of 1916-1917 would be a time of relative calm, although cold and uncomfortable - there was to be a shortage of fuel and many other things - for most of the combatants of both sides.

-It was also to be a time of sickness, and the medical facilities were to be kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+It was also to be a time of sickness, and the medical facilities would be kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.

-This period also provided the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises had been at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.
+This period also provided the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises were at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.

-On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it returned to the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
-It was at a place called Sailly-Saillisel and the reception offered by the Germans proved to be both lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
+On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it was to return into the firing-line on February 23, there to relieve a unit of the 1st Lancashire Fusiliers.
+It was at a place called Sailly-Saillisel and the reception offered by the Germans would be both lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
 The Newfoundlanders were to be withdrawn on February 25...to return just three days later.